 A common claim is that there’s so much of the potent greenhouse gas methane stored in the Arctic permafrost (permanently frozen soils rich in organic matter) that even if only 1% of this methane escaped then we’d see a +0.5–1°C global warming jump in just a year.

 Let’s look at the numbers.
 Our current best estimate is that there’s up to around 1600 gigatonnes (Gt – a billion tonnes) of organic carbon locked up in Arctic permafrost soils.
-One percent of this would be 15 GtC, which if it were released as CO2 would lead to only a modest warming (=55 GtCO2, so CO2 would go up by ~7 ppm, which would drive +~0.03°C over a few decades).
+One percent of this would be 15 GtC, which if it were released as CO2 would lead to only a modest warming (15 GtC=55 GtCO2, which when accounting for some natural drawdown would drive only +~0.02°C over a few decades).
 However, methane is a far more potent greenhouse gas than CO2, but it also decays into CO2 with a half-life of only ~10 years.
 Together, this means that methane produces about 84-86 times more warming than the same mass of CO2 on a 20 year timescale, but decays to 28-34 times more warming on a 100 year timescale.
 Based on this, if all of that 15 GtC was released from Arctic permafrost as pure methane (=20 GtCH4), it would lead to around 1.1°C of warming in the short-term and around 0.4°C in the longer term (figures updated).

 This would seem to support the claim that a release of only 1% of the permafrost methane would trigger a sudden warming of ~1°C. But here’s the key question: can 20 GtC worth of pure methane actually leak out in one sudden event?
 Here the reality is less dramatic.